 As each billing cycle closes, you will be provided with a statement balance.
 You will also likely be provided with a due date.
 At the time you make a payment, you may decide to pay off the statement balance, the current balance, the minimum payment, or some other amount of your choosing.

-If you regularly pay your statement balance in full, before or by its due date, you may not be subject to any interest charges.
-Most credit card companies only charge interest on any amount of the statement balance that is not paid off in full.
+If you regularly pay your statement balance in full, by its due date, you likely won’t be subject to any interest charges.
+Most credit card companies charge interest only on any amount of the statement balance that is not paid off in full.

 If you’re using your credit card regularly, it is possible that you will use your card during the grace period.
-This would increase your current balance.
-At the time in which you make your payment, you will likely have the option to pay the full current balance.
+This will increase your current balance.
+At the time you make your payment, you will likely have the option to pay the full current balance.

 Your Credit Utilization Ratio

-Sometimes, the lower your credit card utilization, the better your credit score may be.
-While you may feel in more control to know which day of the month that your credit balance is reported to the credit bureaus, it may be an even better move for your general financial health to practice maintaining a low credit utilization all or most of the time.
+Sometimes, the lower your credit card utilization is, the better your credit score.
+While you may feel in more control to know which day of the month that your credit balance is reported to the credit bureaus, it may be an even better move for your general financial health to practice maintaining low credit utilization all or most of the time.

 If you’re struggling to juggle multiple credit cards and make all of your payments, here are some tips that may help.